Steve Ly

 Steve Ly is an American politician who served as mayor of Elk Grove, Sacramento County, California from 2016 to 2020.
 Before serving as mayor, he was a part of the Elk Grove City Council of District 4.
 Steve Ly also served on the Elk Grove Unified School District, Board of Trustees.

-He is the second directly elected mayor of Elk Grove and the first ethnically Hmong mayor in the United States.
+He was the second directly elected mayor of Elk Grove and the first ethnically Hmong mayor in the United States.

 On November 3, 2020, Ly was defeated by Bobbie Singh-Allen in his bid for a third term as mayor.

 Early life, education, and career

-Steve and his family immigrated from Xiangkhouang Province, Laos, to the United States, during the Vietnam War, starting his new life at age 4.
-He graduated the University of California, Davis with a degree in Sociology and Political Science.
+Steve and his family immigrated from Xiangkhouang Province, Laos to the United States during the Vietnam War, when Steve was 4 years old.
+He graduated from the University of California, Davis with a degree in Sociology and Political Science.

-Steve has served as the Director to Serve Elk Grove and Director to Asian Pacific School Board Members Association, Director to the Hmong National Development, Director to the National Parent Teacher Home Visitation Project, with the Elk Grove Optimist Club, Executive Board member of SEIU-UHW, Sacramento County Sheriffs Community Advisory Board, California State Advisory Council on Refugee Assistance and Services, Carroll Elementary School Site Council, Boards official liaison to Sacramento County Office of Education, Elk Grove School Board's Clerk, and as Elk Grove City Councilman.
+Among others, Steve has served as the Director to Asian Pacific School Board Members Association, the Director to the Hmong National Development, on the Sacramento County Sheriffs Community Advisory Board, on the California State Advisory Council on Refugee Assistance and Services, and as an Elk Grove city councilman.
 He has also provided academic support and counseling to youth in juvenile hall.

 City council

-Mayor Ly was elected to be the City Councilmember for District 4 in 2014.
+Steve Ly was the City Councilmember for District 4 between 2014 and 2016.

 Mayor of Elk Grove

 Elected on November 8, 2016, and winning re-election on December 12, 2018, he has advocated for youth education and empowerment, boosting the economy with more infrastructure, civic amenities, and jobs.

-Steve Ly is running for a 3rd term in the 2020 mayoral race against Bobbie Singh-Allen and Brian Pastor.
+Steve Ly ran for a 3rd term in the 2020 mayoral race against Bobbie Singh-Allen and Brian Pastor, defeated by the former.

 Civic amenities

-Mayor Ly has taken credit for building a Costco, aquatics center, animal shelter, veterans hall, community center, and senior center.
+Ly has taken credit for building a Costco, aquatics center, animal shelter, veterans hall, community center, and senior center.

 Infrastructure

 The City of Elk Grove has approved plans the construction of a hospital by Dignity Health.
-Ly has championed a second hospital and a bio tech center, though the project is mired in controversy.
+Ly has championed a second hospital and a biotech center, though the project is mired in controversy.